zuixjs/zuixjs.org/source/pages/documentation/context_options/index.md

 ```
 {% endunpre %}

-and it can also be used to provide a custom CSS style for the view instance:
+The `css` option can also be used to provide a custom CSS style for the view instance:

 ```html
 <!-- 'links.css' file will not be loaded -->